 Each class holds a Class Information Folder outlining the specific needs of pupils in their class.
 The SENDCO securely stores files on all children on the SEN register and pupils on the Monitoring List.
-These are archived and stored for 10 years after which time they are destroyed.

 13. Reviewing the Policy

 In line with the Code of Practice (2014), the SEN policy is reviewed annually alongside the review of the School's annual SEN Report.